 Saw Palmetto berries contain an oil with a variety of fatty acids and phytosterols.
 These fatty acids include capric, caprylic, caproic, lauric, palmitic, and oleic acid and their ethyl esters.
 The major phytosterols are beta-sitosterol, stigmasterol, cycloartenol, stigmasterol, cycloartenol, lupeol, lupenone, and 24-methyl-cyclo-artenol.

-The fat soluble extract of saw palmetto berries has been shown to inhibit the conversion of testosterone (DHT) which is thought to be responsible for the enlargement of the prostate.
+The saw palmetto fruit powder has been shown to inhibit the conversion of testosterone (DHT) which is thought to be responsible for the enlargement of the prostate.
 In addition saw palmetto extract inhibits the binding of DHT to receptors thus blocking DHT's action and promoting the breakdown of the potent compound.